mgheorghe/DASH/test/docs/dash-test-maturity-stages.md

 This testing stage utilizes standardized, automated test cases which are used by the community.
 This stage is distinguished by:

 * Proprietary DUT configuration mechanisms: e.g. gRPC/REST APIs, config files, utility programs etc. which are not slated for DASH production use
-* Standardized, automated test suites (e.g. PyTest), primarly data-driven, which can be scaled out and parameterized to yield many different tests
+* Standardized, automated test suites (e.g. PyTest), primarily data-driven, which can be scaled out and parameterized to yield many different tests
 * Standardized, model-based Traffic Generator config formats, e.g. [OpenTrafficGenerator](https://github.com/open-traffic-generator) using the [snappi](https://github.com/open-traffic-generator/snappi) client library
 ### Data plane Testing Stage 3: DUT configuration via SAI-Thrift